aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/ethernet-interfaces.md

               vxlan_strip: <bool>
               gre:

                 # Strip GRE encapsulation header.
+This key shoulde be `true` to generate GRE encapsulation config.
-                - strip: <bool; required>
+                strip: <bool>

+                # Protocols for all destinations; destination-specific protocols should be set under the `destinations[].protocols` key.
+                protocols:

+                    # Protocol type in GRE header.
+                    # Protocol range: 0x0000-0xFFFF.
+                  - protocol: <str; required; unique>

+                    # Feature header length in bytes.
+                    # This setting does not reflect in the EOS running-config for protocol 0x0000.
+                    feature_header_length: <int; 1-16>

+                    # Extra ethernet header to prepend to the terminated packet.
+                    # This setting does not reflect in the EOS running-config for protocol 0x0000.
+                    re_encapsulation_ethernet_header: <bool>
+                destinations:

                     # Destination IP address of tunnel packets.
-                  destination: <str>
+                  - destination: <str; required; unique>

                     # Source IP address of tunnel packets.
 Applied only when destination is defined.
                     source: <str>
+                    protocols:

                         # Protocol type in GRE header.
                         # Protocol range: 0x0000-0xFFFF.
-It should be unique.
-                  protocol: <str>
+                      - protocol: <str; required; unique>

                         # Feature header length in bytes.
                         # This setting does not reflect in the EOS running-config for protocol 0x0000.
                         feature_header_length: <int; 1-16>

                         # Extra ethernet header to prepend to the terminated packet.
                         # This setting does not reflect in the EOS running-config for protocol 0x0000.
                         re_encapsulation_ethernet_header: <bool>

           # In tool mode, the interface operates as a tool port.
           # Tool ports replicate traffic received by tap ports.